marhcouto/feup-sope/MP2-PART1/README.md

 ### Description
 Project delopped in c, that simulates the behaviour of client-server system and all the communication involved.
 The program was intended to test the knowledge on inter-process communcation utilizing fifos and pipes, communication between threads, control of shared memory access and concurrent programming, with resource to mutexes, semaphores etc.
+This part of the practical work focuses on the program responsible for the client.

 ### Results
 The project was a success and worked as expected.